internetoftim/build-with-ag2/deep-research-agent/README.md

 ## Running the code

 Before running the demo, you need to set up your OpenAI API configuration.
-Create a `OAI_CONFIG_LIST` file based on the provided `OAI_CONFIG_LIST_sample` and update the `api_key` to your OpenAI API key for the configuration with the tag "gpt-4o".
+Create an `OAI_CONFIG_LIST` file based on the provided `OAI_CONFIG_LIST_sample` and update the `api_key` to your OpenAI API key for the configuration with the tag "gpt-4o".
 Change `filter_dict` tags in main.py if you want to use other models.
 Refer to [AutoGen configuration guide](https://docs.ag2.ai/getting-started#configuration) for more details.

 ```bash
 cp OAI_CONFIG_LIST_sample OAI_CONFIG_LIST